 We regarded the outputs of the block Time-sensitive Learning as the weights to scale the concatenated feature maps by multiplication to enhance the time-related features.
-After that, the scaled feature maps were processed by 3 stacked Residual Blocks.
-The implementation of the 3 Residual Blocks was the same, including 3 convolution layers with the kernel size (1,1) and the stride (1,1), 3 batch normalization layers, and 3 activation layers with the function of ReLU.
+After that, the scaled feature maps were The implementation of the 3 Residual Blocks was the same, including 3 convolution layers with the kernel size (1,1) and the stride (1,1), 3 batch normalization layers, and 3 activation layers with the function of ReLU.
 The shortcut connection was placed between the input of this block and the position where before the last activation layer.